My personal blog/portfolio website build

 The future

-My plan is to constantly add content to this website.
+I plan to constantly add content to this website.
 However, I don’t intend to write or deploy anything that I wouldn’t read myself.
 As this isn’t a typical blog that’s trying to appease algorithms, I won’t be pushing out articles just to remain active.
 Instead, as I work on other projects and in my full-time job, I make note of my struggles.
 If I find myself encountering a problem or looking for a solution and little clear guidance is available to me online, that’s the content I’ll write myself.
 Everything I publish as a blog post will be there to fill a void that I found.
 Outside of the blog posts, I’ll continue publishing and showcasing projects here too.